mah0001/metadata-editor-docs-v2/quick_start_script.md

 ![image](img/ME_UG_v1-0-0_quick_start_scripts_new_project_home.png)

-We will use the *image_computer.jpg* image (or an image of your choice) as a thumbnail.
-The image will be displayed in the Metadata Editor and in the NADA catalog if the metadata is published in NADA.
-Click on the edit button in the screenshot image, and select the image file when prompted.
+We will use the *llm_jeopardy_research.jpg* image (or an image of your choice) as a thumbnail.
+Note that providing a thumbnail is not required, but recommended.
+The thumbnail will be displayed in the Metadata Editor project list, and in the NADA catalog if the metadata is published in NADA.
+Click on the `edit` icon in the screenshot image, and select the image file when prompted.

 ![image](img/ME_UG_v1-0-0_quick_start_scripts_edit_thumbnail.png)

 **Step 2: Enter metadata**

-On the left navigation tree, select "Metadata information / Information on metadata" to enter optional elements used to capture information on who documented the research project, and when.
-Enter your name, and the date in ISO format (YYYY-MM-DD).
-Then click on SAVE.
+On the left navigation tree, select *Metadata information / Information on metadata* to enter optional elements used to capture information on who documented the research project, and when.
+Enter your `name`, and the `date` of the day in ISO format (YYYY-MM-DD).
+Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_script_metadata_information_save.png)